How to make good at the end of a lease

 Redecorate the premises

 Often, if your lease has lasted five years or more, there’s usually a requirement to revamp the property with a fresh coat of paint or to replace the floor coverings if they’re looking worn out.
 It may be worth timing this redecoration with your make good to avoid extra hassle.
-Getting the advice from a fitout specialist may help to find the best course of action and determine cost efficiencies.
+Getting the advice from an office fitout specialist may help to find the best course of action and determine cost efficiencies.

 While you and owner may have different perspectives in mind, it’s important to focus on the end goal of turning a space into a new and fresh property, rather than disassembling it years down the track.
-Remember to have upfront discussions with your landlord before taking any steps and seek the advice of a fitout specialist to ensure the best path for you and your office.
+Remember to have upfront discussions with your landlord before taking any steps and seek the advice of an office fitout specialist to ensure the best path for you and your office.